piepdx/pie-cookbook/drafts/working-draft-tactical.md

 If you can get creative, get creative.
 But don't skimp on staff.
 They're under a ton of pressure to perform, so they deserve to be compensated fairly.

 ### Food

-We firmly believe that feeding your founders is a critical part of supporting them.
-Plus, it's been proven time and time again, that you get into some very interesting conversations over meals.
-Startups are no different.

-Providing food for your founders lessens stress, keeps them healthier, and ensures that they're being fed.
-And all of that ensures that they're getting the most out of the other accelerator offerings.
-What's more, consistently scheduling meals and aligning them with mentor talks is a great way to ensure that the founders are around to learn from mentors.

 You'll spend enough time feeding their psychoses.
 Spend time and money to feed their body and feed their mind.
 Trust us.
 Budget for this expenditure.
 You'll be glad you did.